gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 | The ``else`` block does not have a condition.
 | The ``else`` block only runs if all the previous conditions were ``False``.
-| The code below checks if the A button is pressed and displays "A" if it is or "X" if not.
+| The code below checks if the A-button is pressed and displays "A" if it is or "X" if not.

 .. code-block:: python